Sweet Potato Casserole

 Game plan: This recipe can be made through step 4 up to 1 day ahead (skip the heating of the oven).
 Cool the casserole completely, cover it with foil, and refrigerate.
 When ready to serve, reheat covered in a 350°F oven until warmed through, about 30 minutes.
 Uncover and continue with the last step.

-1 teaspoonground ginger or 1/4 cup finely chopped candied or crystallized ginger
+- 1 teaspoon ground ginger or 1/4 cup finely chopped candied or crystallized ginger

-4 pounds Garnet sweet potatoes, peeled and cut into 1-inch cubes
+- 4 pounds Garnet sweet potatoes, peeled and cut into 1-inch cubes

 - 4 cups mini marshmallows

 - 1Heat the oven to broil and arrange a rack in the lower third.

 - 2Melt the butter in a large pot or Dutch oven with a tightfitting lid over medium-high heat until foaming.
 Add the brown sugar, water, salt, and ground ginger (if you’re using candied or crystallized ginger, it will be added later).
 Cook, stirring occasionally, until the mixture comes to a boil.